sportnak/Leo/README.md

 # Leo
-I have gotten no where this afternoon, it has been annoying, coding can be frusterating
+I have gotten no where this afternoon, it has been annoying, coding can be frustrating